-in Russia, Asia or Australia.
+Q. Technology and mass production have made an international style of household goods.
+It radiates a promise of efficient labour-saving and fresh modernity to people everywhere: in America, England, the Continent, in darkest Africa, in Russia, Asia or Australia.
 This international style creates its own demand, and helps to create a new taste which extends the style beyond the manufacturers' need for standardisation.

 An international style... but how international is it in origin?
-It may be true that many countries have contributed little devices and ideas to consolidate the style, but at base of course the character, the sense of style here is a product of the most powerful country in the world, the country with the highest development in technology, massproduction and the projection of desirable images.
+It may be true that many countries have contibuted little devices and ideas to consolidate the style, but at base of course the character, the sense of style here is a product of the most powerful country in the world, the country with the highest development in technology, mass-production and the projection of desirable images.